A pilot retreat was held in Saddleworth, Greater Manchester on 26-28 August 2016 and I offered the below:

 After Christmas, the gyms are full of people starting out on New Year’s resolutions to keep fit but this has to change.
 We have to think about exercise as a way of life.
 If we are not doing it, why are we not doing it?
 You HAVE to make time.
 There are so many different things to try, there is something for everyone, it’s just a case of working out what’s right for you.
 The NHS recommendations for adults are to undertake ‘at least 150 minutes of moderate aerobic exercise every week’ and also strength exercises for major muscles.

 Everyone who knows me, sees how energetic I am and asks how I keep exercising?
 My answer, because it helps me hugely.
-Increased weight causes problems for so many people from diabetes, to heart problems, to cancer.
+Increased weight can increase the risk for so many people from diabetes, to heart problems, to cancer.
 What a better reason to exercise than to try to help risk reduce cancer or a recurrence?
+And to help prevent other health issues?

 It truly is a way of life and I hope that in the time we spend together, I can help to motivate you and help you find something that you may want to continue for life and reach whatever goal you may have.

-Lastly my Oncologist Dr Greg Wilson quoted the below in a conversation with me before the pilot retreat
+Lastly, my Oncologist Dr Greg Wilson quoted the below in a conversation we had before the pilot retreat:

 “Number of patients harmed by exercise = 0